The Lord's Prayer (Sister Janet Mead song): Cover versions

-Johnny Mathis covered "The Lord's Prayer" in the style of Sister Janet Mead in 1980.
-His version was a non-album track and was used as the B-side of his re-recording that year of "When a Child Is Born."
+Johnny Mathis covered The Lord's Prayer in the style of Sister Janet Mead in 1980.
+His version was a non-album track and was used as the B-side of his re-recording that year of When a Child Is Born.
+In 1975 the Society of Friends (Quaker) couple Larry and Mileta Kinser arranged the classic ending onto the song and recorded it (with permission).
+They sang it nightly and weekly in performances across America in churches, schools, and a wide variety of venues for 10 years.